William Regal: Second return to WWE (2023−present)

-Regal returned to WWE in January 2023, taking on a non-televised role of Vice President of Global Talent Development with the company.
+Regal returned to WWE in January 2023, taking on the behind-the-scenes role of Vice President of Global Talent Development.
+After Regal left AEW, he had a clause in his contract, so he could not appear on television for an entire year, eventually making his return to WWE television on the 23 January 2024 episode of NXT, appointing Ava as the new general manager of NXT.
+He later appeared at NXT: Roadblock on 5 March after his son, Charlie Dempsey won the NXT Heritage Cup.
+On 27 October at NXT Halloween Havoc, Regal appeared and offered to be the cornerman for Lexis King for his upcoming NXT Heritage Cup match against Dempsey.
+During the match, Regal passed his signature brass knuckles for King to use against Dempsey but King refused, wanting to win the Cup on his own merit and lost the match 0–2 in British Round Rules.
+On the 24 December episode of NXT (taped 17 December), King, again with Regal as his cornerman, faced Dempsey in a rematch for the NXT Heritage Cup.
+Regal again passed the brass knuckles to King but King objected.
+Regal then punched King, to which the brass knuckles fell into the ring.
+The referee saw Dempsey with the brass knuckles and assumed that Dempsey used it on King and disqualified Dempsey.
+In British Round Rules, the Cup change hands if the reigning champion gets disqualified, resulting in King becoming the new NXT Heritage Cup Champion.

 Professional wrestling style and persona

 Regal's style is a hybrid mix of brawling and submission grappling, often utilising a combination of stiff forearm and knee strikes, along with multiple suplex variations to ground an opponent before locking in any number of brutal submissions.
-While often claiming to be a typical "English gentleman" and a goodwill ambassador, he frequently broke the rules at any given opportunity; he would choke his opponent while the referee was distracted, attack opponents who were tangled in the ropes, and punch his opponent in the head with knuckle dusters when the referee wasn't looking; the latter became one of his signature finishing moves and was named the Power of the Punch.
-His other signature moves included the Knee Trembler, a running knee lift to a bent-over opponent's head, the Regal-plex, a bridging leg hook belly-to-back suplex and the Regal Stretch, an arm-trap cross-legged STF.
+While often claiming to be a typical "English gentleman" and a goodwill ambassador, he frequently broke the rules at any given opportunity; he would choke his opponent while the referee was distracted, attack opponents who were tangled in the ropes, and punch his opponent in the head with knuckle dusters when the referee wasn't looking.
+The latter became one of his signature finishing moves and was named the Power of the Punch.
+His other signature moves included a running knee lift to a bent-over opponent's head called the Knee Trembler, a bridging leg hook belly-to-back suplex called the Regal-Plex, and an arm-trap cross-legged STF called the Regal Stretch.